SM10/proxy-rabbit/README.md

 Sessions.
 A sessions table as required by connect-session-knex dependency

 ### Endpoints

-List endpoints that your server will implement, including HTTP methods, parameters, and example responses.
-URLs are subject to change.

 This app is meant to be used in tandem with the following project: